 Deep Bay Beach Bermuda

-If you are a visitor, you may not notice this nice little beach on the north shore of Bermuda.
-Deep Bay is not as publicized as the many other popular beaches in the island.
-Another reason why many miss out on this beach is because it does not have a marked entry.
+As a visitor, you may not know about this picturesque little beach on the north shore of Bermuda.
+Deep Bay is not as publicized as many other popular beaches in the island.

-In fact the entry to this beach is through a mere opening in a wall.
 The beach is located at the bottom of a high cliff and there is steep flight of stairs cut through the cliff that takes you down to Deep Bay.

 You get more beach during the low tide.
 In high tide, the beach practically disappears.
 During the summer months, you will find many local residents enjoying a swim here.
-The water is quite warm and excellent for swimming.
-Deep Bay is also a popular rock climbing area in Bermuda with steep rocks rising from shallow waters.

 Years back when tourist boats used to come to the Deep Bay, the local boys used to dive for the coins that were thrown into the water.
 It used to be fun and entertainment for the tourists.
-Deep Bay is also a great place to watch the cruise ships pass by.
-You can clearly see ships entering or leaving the

 Hamilton Harbor to the east and the dockyard to the west.

 The beach is open from morning till sunset all days of the week, and there is no admission fee.
+There are no pubic restrooms or any other beach amenities here.

 How to reach Deep Bay?